mweststrate/mxgit/README.md

 * SVN revert reverts to the wrong file
 * SVN icons, status, history etc .. doesn't make any sense
+* `Failed to execute: git git ls-tree HEAD { [Error: Command failed: fatal: Not a valid object name HEAD] killed: false, code: 128, signal: null }`.
+The git repository was initialized but no commit was ever made.
+Commit something first.
+* New repositories need to have at least a single git command and have run `mxgit` (without arguments) at least once before being usable.
+* After a (failed) merge no git hook is run.
+Invoke `mxgit` manually.

 # License
 This tool is unofficial and not supported by Mendix; use it at your own risk.but feel free to report any issues.